The Philadelphia Office

 How Much Time Do I Have to File a Personal Injury Lawsuit in Pennsylvania?

-The personal injury lawyer that you hire from Morgan and Morgan provides several types of legal support, one of the most important of which involves ensuring you file a civil lawsuit before the expiration of the statute of limitations.
+The personal injury lawyer that you hire from Morgan & Morgan New York, LLC, A Professional Limited Liability Company formed in the State of Florida provides several types of legal support, one of the most important of which involves ensuring you file a civil lawsuit before the expiration of the statute of limitations.
 Each state has established a deadline for filing a personal injury lawsuit, with most states granting plaintiffs between two and four years to take legal action.
 However, a few states have set a deadline as long as six years and as short as one year.
 Pennsylvania grants plaintiffs two years to file a civil lawsuit that seeks monetary damages.
 The clock starts ticking on the filing of a personal injury lawsuit on the date of the incident.
 The only exception to the rule concerns a personal injury incident in which a victim sustained one or more injuries that develop delayed symptoms.

 Although two years is more than enough time to build a strong case, you should act with a sense of urgency for two important reasons.
 First, you are obligated to take care of all the expenses associated with your case.
 Medical bills can quickly run into thousands of dollars, all of which you must pay off regardless of whether you have received compensation from an insurance company or a legal judgment.
 Second, your personal injury lawyer needs to speak with witnesses as soon as possible after a personal injury incident.
 Witness accounts tend to be more reliable the closer they are given to the date when you sustained one or more injuries as the result of the negligence of another party.